DivergentClouds/tundra/readme.txt

   ; remove the top imm bytes of the stack
   DROPI imm

-  ; copy a value that is src items deep in the stack to dest PEEK dest, src
+  ; copy a value that is src bytes deep in the stack to dest ; note that the top value on the stack is 2 bytes deep PEEK dest, src

-  ; copy a value that is imm items deep in the stack to dest PEEKI dest, imm
+  ; copy a value that is imm bytes deep in the stack to dest ; note that the top value on the stack is 2 bytes deep PEEKI dest, imm

   ; push the next address to the stack and jump to src